 Through the centuries, legacies and bequests have played a vital part in Oxford’s success.
-Many of Oxford’s colleges were founded with the aid of legacies and almost every part of the Collegiate University has benefited from gifts in the wills of alumni, friends and supporters.
+Many of Oxford’s colleges were founded through generous legacies and almost every part of the collegiate University has benefited from gifts in the wills of alumni, friends and supporters.

-Making a gift to Oxford
+Making a gift to a college

 If you would like to leave a gift in your will to a college, please contact its development office.

 Making a gift to the University